 Weber’s smallest range of gas grills packs just as much punch as its cousins in a more streamlined package.
 These 2- or 3-burner grills are the perfect size for casual grilling for couples, families or individuals and are made to fit in small yards, patios or balconies.
 They’re still chock full of features including fold-down side tables, Flavorizer bars and stainless steel finish where it matters most, including the burners.

-The Genesis II series features a wide range of grill sizes and features, ranging from 2 burners in the E-210 model all the way up to 6 burners in the LX S-640 model.
-The E models feature an open cart design while the LX models feature dual door design for storage and protection of the internal elements.
+The Genesis II series features a wide range of grill sizes and features, ranging from 3 burners in the E-310 model all the way up to S-435 4 burners.
+Genesis gas grills come in open cart or eclosed cart designs.
+The E models feature porcelain enamaled grates while the S models feature stainless steel design for better heat retenton.
+The exclusive SE models have a handle light as well as 9 mm thick cooking grates.
+All Weber Genesis II models feature the new and powerful GS4 design.

 Ranging from 4 to 6 burners, the Summit series is visually gorgeous and packs a lot of power under the hood.
 The 470 series even features a patented Sear Station burner that packs on the heat to get that seared-in flavor that grillers dream about.
 The S-460 and S-660 models are designed to be built-in to backyard configurations, so the Summit series covers a wide range of uses, applications and aesthetics for every type of grillmaster.